EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Pro-Kyiv framing in the initiative timeline
+Assumed pro-Kyiv framing in initiative chronology

 Discover how another country covers this same story.